mobify/workshop--adaptivejs-site-1x/README.md

         return $('.category-listing');
     }
     ```
+ Ensure that you put the `,` comma character after the title key.

 7. Save and close the `category.js` view file in your editor.

-7. Navigate to the `adaptation/templates` directory and open the `category.dust` template file in an editor app.
+8. Navigate to the `adaptation/templates` directory and open the `category.dust` template file in an editor app.

     As you remember from the Overview of the Mobify bundle, the template file defines the layout of your page on mobile.
 Each template uses the content from its corresponding view.
 This is why the `category.js` and `category.dust` files have parallel names.

-8. In the `category.dust` template file, erase the contes of the `contentBlock` key to override it from its default in `base.dust`.
+9. In the `category.dust` template file, erase the contes of the `contentBlock` key to override it from its default in `base.dust`.

     ![Override the contentBlock](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/XQKwUSv5WGo064c/Screen%20Shot%202015-01-16%20at%2012.15.59%20PM.png)